Nonoose/pyViCare-domoticz/README.md

    * Copy the Client ID to use in your code.
 Pass it as constructor parameter to the device.

 (instructions copied from somm15: https://github.com/somm15/PyViCare)

+# Create a Hardware in Domoticz
+In Domoticz web UI, navigate to the Hardware page.
+Give a name to your Hardware and select "pyViCare-domoticz Viessmann API Plugin" type Enter following informations from the Viessman Developer Portal account you created above :
+- Viessmann Email:
+- Viessmann Password:
+- Viessmann API client ID:
+Click "Add", and all sensors should be created and filled with informations

 # Compatibility
 This script was tested with: